yuebinhuang/mongo-rec/README.md

 ### Read `server/framework/doc.ts`

-To understand how to perform different CRUD operations on your MongoDB database, read `doc.ts`.
+To understand how to perform different CRUD operations on your MongoDB database, read `framework/doc.ts`, which is a simple wrapper around the native driver.
 You will use these functions to help you solve the `TODOs` for this prep.

 ## Complete the TODOs in `server/concepts/user.ts`